Chips-fr/uae4arm-rpi/README.md

       make

-   Of for Raspberry Pi 4 in 64 Bits (with OpenGLES by default otherwise see Makefile):
+   Or for Raspberry Pi 4 in 64 Bits (with OpenGLES by default otherwise see Makefile):

       make PLATFORM=rpi64bits